danchristian/deephouse/README.md

 - Pull tracks from a given playlist from SoundCloud
 - Pull media from Instagram account
-- Spit out posts into homepage
+- Spit out items into homepage

 ## Future Improvements